Unconcurrent/UnconcurrentThoughts/UnconcurrentBlog/Articles/ArticleSoloDBvsLiteDB.md

 ## The GroupBy Comparison

-In a GroupBy query SoloDB outperforms LiteDB, here is how it is made:
+In a GroupBy query, SoloDB outperforms LiteDB, here is how it is done:

 In SoloDB, the test is implemented with LINQ: